-In addition to speaking frequently on issues relating to intellectual property litigation, Robert is the author of “Protecting Inventors, Not Fortune-Tellers: The Availability of Patent Protection for After-Developed Technologies,” 84 American Intellectual Property Law Association Quarterly Journal 81; “Better by Design: The Availability of Trade Dress Protection for Product Design and the Demise of Aesthetic Functionality,” 85 Trademark Reporter 312; and “Bridging the Trade Secret Gap: Protecting Confidential Information Not Rising to the Level of ‘Trade Secrets,’” 29 Loyola University of Chicago Law Journal 841, each of which has been cited extensively by courts and commentators.
+In addition to speaking frequently on issues relating to intellectual property litigation, Rob is the author of “Protecting Inventors, Not Fortune-Tellers: The Availability of Patent Protection for After-Developed Technologies,” 84 American Intellectual Property Law Association Quarterly Journal 81; “Better by Design: The Availability of Trade Dress Protection for Product Design and the Demise of Aesthetic Functionality,” 85 Trademark Reporter 312; and “Bridging the Trade Secret Gap: Protecting Confidential Information Not Rising to the Level of ‘Trade Secrets,’” 29 Loyola University of Chicago Law Journal 841, each of which has been cited extensively by courts and commentators.
 Rob is also a member of the prestigious Sedona Conference’s Working Group 10 on Patent Litigation Best Practices (WG10).
 WG10 will develop best practices and recommendations for patent litigation case management in the post-America Invents Act environment.

-Edge Capture v.
-Wolverine Trading Systems LLC: Representing Wolverine in a patent infringement/invalidity action relating to a claimed method for automatically executing securities and derivatives trades.
+- Represented Wolverine Trading LLC and Wolverine Execution Systems LLC in patent infringement/invalidity actions relating to claimed methods for automatically executing securities and derivatives trades.

-- Pequignot v.
-Solo Cup Co.: Represented Solo in successful defense of precedent-setting qui tam action for alleged false patent marking of products under 35 U.S.C. §292.
+- Represented Solo Cup Co. in successful defense of precedent-setting qui tam action for alleged false patent marking of products under 35 U.S.C. §292.

-- Trading Technologies International, Inc. v.
-OptionsXpress Holdings, Inc.: Representing OptionsXpress in an infringement/invalidity action relating to patents claiming various electronic trading systems and methods.
+- Represented OptionsXpress Holdings, Inc. in an infringement/invalidity action relating to patents claiming various electronic trading systems and methods.

-- OptionMonster Holdings, Inc. v.
-Tavant Technologies, Inc.: Representing OptionMonster in a trade secret misappropriation and breach of contract action relating to development of electronic retail trading platforms.
+- Represented OptionMonster Holdings, Inc. in a trade secret misappropriation and breach of contract action relating to development of electronic retail trading platforms.

-- Avery Dennison Corp. v.
-Continental Datalabel, Inc.: Representing Avery Dennison in patent infringement/invalidity actions relating to self-adhesive label assemblies.
+- Represented Avery Dennison Corp. in patent infringement/invalidity actions relating to self-adhesive label assemblies.

-- Vaxxion Therapeutics v.
-Foley & Lardner LLP: Represented Foley against allegations that it acted negligently and in breach of a fiduciary duty by missing an international filing deadline for a patent application claiming certain medical uses of minicell technology.
+- Represented Foley & Lardner LLP against allegations that it acted negligently and in breach of a fiduciary duty by missing an international filing deadline for a patent application claiming certain medical uses of minicell technology.

-- Semiconductor Energy Laboratory v.
-Chi Mei Optoelectronics Corp. & Westinghouse Digital Corp.: Represented CMO in a patent infringement/invalidity matter involving thin-film transistor and LCD panel technology.
+- Represented Chi Mei Optoelectronics Corp. in a patent infringement/invalidity matter involving thin-film transistor and LCD panel technology.

-- Tristrata Technologies, Inc. v.
-Mary Kay: Represented Tristrata in a patent infringement/invalidity case involving use of alphahydroxy acids in anti-aging skin products.
+- Represented Tristrata Technologies, Inc. in a patent infringement/invalidity case involving use of alphahydroxy acids in anti-aging skin products.

-- VLIW, LLC v.
-Hewlett-Packard, Inc. & STMicroelectronics, Inc.: Represented VLIW in a trade secret misappropriation case involving proprietary computer compiler software and related technology.
+- Represented VLIW, LLC in a trade secret misappropriation case involving proprietary computer compiler software and related technology.

-- Source, Inc. v.
-Rewards Networks, Inc.: Represented Rewards Networks in a patent infringement/invalidity case involving methods for structuring and implementing consumer loyalty/rewards programs.
+- Represented Rewards Networks, Inc. in a patent infringement/invalidity case involving methods for structuring and implementing consumer loyalty/rewards programs.

-- Cook, Inc. v.
-Medtronic, Inc. (2000–2004); Cook, Inc. v.
-Cordis: Represented Cook in patent infringement/invalidity cases involving stent and stent-graft technology.
+- Represented Cook, Inc. in patent infringement/invalidity cases involving stent and stent-graft technology and embolization coils.

-- Ashland Products, Inc. v.
-Truth Hardware Corp.: Represented Ashland Products in a patent infringement/invalidity and inequitable conduct case involving casement window hardware.
+- Represented Ashland Products, Inc. in a patent infringement/invalidity and inequitable conduct case involving casement window hardware.

-- U.S. Surgical Corp. v.
-Ethicon Endosurgery: Patent infringement/invalidity case involving trocar technology.
+- Represented U.S. Surgical Corp. in precedent-setting patent infringement/invalidity case involving trocar technology.